7 Huge Video Trends for 2024-2026

 Captioned animations available at Giphy.com.

 Audioless features are proven to help standard video as well.

 Including subtitles can increase an online video’s view-through rate by 80%.

 And 80% of viewers who watch with captions do so because they prefer captions, not because of hearing issues.

-Furthermore, video marketing that does not depend on audio of a particular language is easier to translate and scale to new geographies.
+Furthermore, video marketing that does not depend on the audio of a particular language is easier to translate and scale to new geographies.

 As users view more content on the go, this accessibility is becoming increasingly important.